testlabs1/python_labs/Pythonlabs_Readme/Regular Expression.md

 ## Pre-Requisites

- Basic knowledge of any computer language
+1- Basic knowledge of any computer language

+2- Pre-Installed Python

+3- Pre-Installed Visual Studio Code

 ## Login to Azure Console

 ### Before you Begin: